 Employee evaluation surveys are very different from other types of employee surveys because individuals are tasked with assessing and critiquing each other’s professional performance.
 This usually entails supervisors evaluating their reports, but that’s not always the case.

 Craft these questions carefully to remove personal bias and promote professionalism.
 Try including these questions in your employee survey:

-- How does this individual respond to feedback?
+17. How does this individual respond to feedback?

-The ability to take and apply feedback is crucial to meeting expectations and growing professionally.
-The way an employee responds to feedback — whether it’s an affirmation or constructive criticism — has a notable impact on how well they work with others.
+Taking and applying feedback is crucial to meeting expectations and growing professionally.
+How an employee responds to feedback — whether it’s an affirmation or constructive criticism — notably impacts how well they work with others.

-- Can you count on this person to work well under pressure?
+18. Can you count on this person to work well under pressure?

+Stressful and urgent situations are inevitable.
+You need to know precisely how confident you can be in employees when circumstances are not ideal.
 No employee survey is complete without this question.
-Stressful and urgent situations are inevitable.
-You need to know exactly how confident you can be in employees when circumstances are not ideal.
-Ask for examples of how each individual has responded to high-pressure situations when possible.

-- Select the answer that best describes this person’s approach to teamwork:
+19. Select the answer that best describes this person’s approach to teamwork:

 - They take the lead and make sure each team member can contribute their strengths.

 - They tend to follow another person’s lead and support the overall goals.